-4.1.6 Classification of leases as financing or operating in nature
+4.1.4 Classification of leases as financing or operating in nature

 The Company enters into continuous voyage charter agreement for all of its ethane vessels.
-Where management has determined, based on an evaluation of the terms and conditions, that the lessor retains all significant risks and rewards of these properties, it will account for the contracts as operating leases even though the contract may not be in the form of lease.
+Where management has determined, based on an evaluation of the terms and conditions, that the lessor retains all significant risks and rewards of these properties, it will account for the contracts as operating leases.